lfriesecke/CardDown/README.md

 ## Importing and exporting cards

-In order to convert flashcards from a Markdown into a Anki `.txt` file, you need to create a `MarkdownLoader` first and use the `loadCardFile` method to import and convert a Markdown File.
+In order to convert flashcards from a Markdown into an Anki `.txt` file, you need to create a `MarkdownLoader` first and use the `loadCardFile` method to import and convert a Markdown File.
 This way a list of `LearningCard` objects is created.

 You can export these `LearningCard` objects to a simple HTML file or a Anki `.txt` file.
 In order to do that, you have to create a `HTMLCardGenerator` or an `AnkiCardGenerator` object.
-Both implement a `exportCards` method which takes a list of `LearningCard` objects and a file path and creates a corresponding file.
+Both implement an `exportCards` method which takes a list of `LearningCard` objects and a file path and creates a corresponding file.